Joint Mechanical Engineering

 J M ENGR 1413 Introduction to Engineering Design: CAD: 2 semester hours

 Prerequisites: Civil Engineering or Mechanical Engineering major.
 An introduction to engineering design in the context of mechanical engineering.
-Students learn the fundamentals of spacial reasoning and graphical representation.
+Students learn the fundamentals of spatial reasoning and graphical representation.
 Freehand sketching, including pictorial and orthographic views, are applied to the design process.
 Computer modeling techniques provide accuracy, analysis, and visualization tools necessary for the design of devices and machines.
 Topics in detailing design for production, including fasteners, dimensioning, tolerancing, and creation of part and assembly drawings are also included.

 J M ENGR 1414 Introduction to Engineering Design: Project: 2 semester hours